 Are you taking care of someone with an intellectual disability?
 If so, you might have run into this complicated issue: managing a health condition in your loved one while seeking emergency or urgent medical care.
 It’s not always an easy task to jump in the car and head to the emergency room or urgent care center with someone with an intellectual disability who might have trouble understanding exactly what’s going on around them.
-That’s why it’s best to avoid common, non-life-threatening conditions that send people with intellectual disabilities to the ER entirely (and seek in-home treatment from a mobile urgent care provider when that’s not possible).
+That’s why it’s best to avoid common, non-life-threatening conditions that send people with intellectual disabilities to the ER entirely (and seek in-home treatment from an urgent care provider when that’s not possible).
 Read on to learn more about what you can do to avoid these conditions, and what steps to take next if your loved one has already contracted one.

 People with intellectual disabilities often have difficulty communicating what they need to their caretakers.
 Some people even have trouble understanding their discomforts and concerns in the first place in order to communicate their needs at all.
 This is especially true when it comes to dehydration.